Blogging on the side can be an extremely frustrating business – it feels like you never have enough time to work on your site.

 If a helpful post or discussion on my Facebook groups aligns with my focus for that month then I take a look immediately.
 If it’s useful but not something I’m currently focusing on then I use the ‘save post’ function.

 Just head to the ‘three dots’ at the top right-hand side of the post and choose the first option.

 Now there’s no point saving a load of stuff if you never look at it.

 You can find your saved items on your Facebook homepage, in the ‘Explore’ menu on the left hand side:

 Once a week, I go through my saved posts and transfer anything that I want to follow up to Evernote.

 Which leads me on to…

 I’ve always loved to write lists.
 I am, at heart, a pen and paper kinda gal.
-But, I just end up with scraps of paper everywhere or notebooks with endless lists that aren’t getting actioned.
+But, I just end up with scraps of paper everywhere or notebooks with endless lists that aren’t getting done.